F1 | Political messages: FIA approval will be needed one month before the GP

 In a document distributed to the teams on Friday, entitled “Guide to the principle of neutrality (article 12.2.1.n of the CSI)”, the FIA explained how the update made to the International Sporting Code published at the end of 2022 will work in practice regarding the pilots’ personal statements on various subjects.

-In the document, a copy of which has been viewed by Motorsport.com, the FIA reiterates that drivers will be free to express their beliefs and ideals, but only at certain times and under certain circumstances.
-However, the FIA reiterates that drivers will still have to ask for permission to discuss certain topics.
+In the document, a copy of which has been viewed by Motorsport.com, the FIA reiterates that drivers will be free to express their beliefs and ideals, but only at certain times and circumstances.
+However, the FIA reiterates that drivers will still have to ask for authorization to discuss certain topics.

 The FIA explained that drivers will be free to “express their views on any political, religious or personal matter before, during and after the International Competition, in their space and outside the scope of the International Competition”, such as on social media and during media interviews, including FIA press conferences.